finos/community/docs/governance/Software-Projects/Project-Lifecycle.md

 When a project is first created or contributed, it is automatically placed in the [Incubating stage](/docs/governance/Software-Projects/stages/incubating).
 An Incubating project is under active early development and typically has not made its first major release (i.e. version 1.0).
 During incubation, projects typically experiment heavily with technical designs, standardize their build and release processes, develop their collaborative processes, and work to grow their developer community.
 Incubating projects are usually not focused on support or backward compatibility.

-To be accepted into the Incubating stage, a project must meet the requirements of the [Incubating Lifecycle Checklist](/docs/governance/Software-Projects/stages/incubating).
+To be accepted into the Incubating stage, a project must meet the requirements of the [Incubating Lifecycle Checklist](/docs/governance/Software-Projects/stages/incubating) and get approval from the [FINOS Technical Oversight Committee](https://github.com/finos/technical-oversight-committee/).

 ## Active Projects